juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      ```cd C:\Temp\Metadata-tagging```

-3. Check for valid dates in CSV file
+3. Check for valid dates in the CSV file

     - from the current working directory, run: